pedro742k2/PL-project/README.md

 ## ℹ️ About

-This is a small project developed on the Programming Laboratories class, in the first cycle of a computer science bachelors course.
+This is a small project developed in the programming laboratories class, at the first cycle of a computer science bachelors course.

 The project consists of a small program that initially writes an array of N (defined **macro** at "functions.h" headers file) elements, given by the user, which are stored to perform certain mathematical operations over them (elements) or the array as a whole.